ellayipinghou/rack-algorithm/README.md

 - Removes used racks from the available pool

 ### Remainder Distribution (distribute_remainder) 🔎
-For the final racks, the algorithm uses a simpler greedy approach:
+For the final racks, the algorithm uses a simpler heuristic approach:
 - Processes remaining source racks in their current order (how they were read in)
 - For each potential source rack, updates required destination racks based on cumulative sample count
 - Stops adding source racks when number of source racks + destination racks in the batch exceeds 20